 - Open windows and doors to allow fresh air inside

 Schedule HVAC Maintenance

 Clean up the air in your home!
 Start by scheduling HVAC maintenance and duct cleaning.
-Duct cleaning helps to remove pet dander, dust, mold, bacteria and other irritants from your home’s duct system.
-One study found that HVAC duct cleaning helps to improve indoor air quality by lowering the amount of unwanted particles in the air.
+Duct cleaning helps to remove pet dander, dust, mold, bacteria, and other irritants from your home’s duct system.
+One study found that HVAC duct cleaning helps to improve indoor air quality by lowering the number of unwanted particles in the air.
 When your duct system is clean, the air coming through your vents is cleaner leading to cleaner overall air throughout your home.

 Contact the experts at J&W Heating and Air to schedule your HVAC maintenance.
 We offer two convenient preventive maintenance plans to help you stay on top of your HVAC maintenance.
 Sign up today and start breathing easier.